thijsbrentjens/geoserver/src/community/tjs/README.md

-Geoserver for TJS
+Table Joining Services extension
 =====================
-Geoserver TJS repository.

-The community plugin TJS will add support for Table Joining Services to Geoserver.
-Code is based on code of GeoCuba/GeoMix, imported by Thijs Brentjens on request of GeoCuba/GeoMix.
+The community plugin TJS will add support for Table Joining Services v 1.0.0 to Geoserver.
+Code is based on code of GeoCuba/GeoMix, imported by Thijs Brentjens (for Geonovum) on request of GeoCuba/GeoMix.
+Support for WFS output and refactoring to imrpove WMS support has been done for Geonovum.

 This extension is under development.
 Please read this carefully.
 Any feedback is welcome.

 Features
 ========
-The TJS extension adds TJS support to Geoserver (2.6.x at the moment).
+The TJS extension adds TJS support to Geoserver (2.7.x at the moment).
 It adds TJS operations to join data and adds web administration options.
 The web admin allows for management / configuration of:
 - spatial frameworks (spatial datasets to join data on) and non-spatial tabular data to be published in GDAS encoding
 - pre-configured joins.

-The TJS OGC webservice interface supports almost all TJS operations.
+The TJS OGC webservice interface of this extension supports almost all TJS operations.
 It allows for example for:
 - GetCapabilities
 - getting data in GDAS encoding
 - creating joins using JoinData
 - output of joins as WMS layers, WFS featuretypes.
 The TJS extension has (some) support for SLD, but this is untested currently

-Te above features have initially been developed by GeoCuba/GeoMix.
+The above features have initially been developed by GeoCuba/GeoMix.
 Geonovum has added WFS support and has rewritten parts of the source code.

 Work in Progress
 ==========